-MPD is currently working with our City Employee Assistance Program (EAP) coordinator to develop and provide training in the area of officer resiliency.
+MPD continues to work with our City Employee Assistance Program (EAP) coordinator to develop and provide training in the area of officer resiliency.
 A number of resiliency-based programs exist that help educate officers about the stress reactions to trauma and other critical incidents that many first responders experience.
 In conjunction with EAP staff, our Peer Support Team will explore these resiliency training offerings and take steps to provide this type of training to our personnel.

-MPD is also working with our EAP coordinator to establish another layer of ongoing support for first responders through a volunteer chaplaincy program.
-And recently, MPD's training staff piloted mindfulness meditation education and exercises at an in-service training for all commissioned officers.
+In 2015, MPD's training staff piloted mindfulness

+meditation education and exercises at an in-service training for all commissioned officers.
 MPD staff is currently working with the Center for Investigating Healthy Minds here in Madison to further explore and research the benefits of mindfulness mediation practices within policing.